furplag/linux-config-tips/gcp/README.md

         1. only use Public Key Authentication .
         1. Firewall setting (firewalld) .
         1. generate SSH key pair .
-1. And never do twice .
+1. And never do those twice .

 ## Prerequirement